 So what kind of discounts will you find?
-Canstar Blue research shows that discounts of 30% or more off usage charges are common in Victoria where competition between electricity providers is fierce.
-Depending on the provider, this could save an average five person household in the state around $150 per quarter, or $600 a year.
+Canstar Blue research shows that discounts of 10% or more off usage charges are common in Victoria where competition between electricity providers is fierce.
+Discounts can be common in other areas, but many retailers have now moved away from discounts altogether and instead just offer lower base prices to begin with.

 What are discount benefit periods?

 A benefit period refers to how long a discount will apply after a customer signs up.
 Discounts are used to attract new customers, so they sometimes only last a year or two after a new customer has come on board.
 Usually benefit periods are for 12 months, though it’s not uncommon to see deals with 2 or 3 year benefit periods.
 Pay attention to when your discount expires, otherwise you risk paying more for electricity than you need to.
 Your electricity retailer should contact you toward the end of your benefit term, but you should also consider taking the initiative to shop around or contact your current provider yourself to see if they can renew your discount or even offer you a better deal.

 With this in mind, there might be better value in finding a plan with a smaller discount, but that runs for two years or more.
 Once you start comparing electricity plans, you are likely to find providers offering longer term deals, or even find one that has a lifetime discount.
 And of course, there is nothing stopping you trying to negotiate a longer term with your provider.
 However, to get the best deals and to make sure you’re always paying the lowest possible rates in your area, you will likely need to shop around every 12 months or so.

 Below is a list of retailers currently offering conditional discounts across each state.
 Remember though, big discounts do not always mean big savings.
 Use our energy comparison tool above to find out how they really stack up on price in your area.